LynetteGao/639-project/pages/result.md

 {'Surprise': 0.020001482, 'Fear': 0.00813411, 'Disgust': 0.03032325, 'Happiness': 0.021574635, **'Sadness': 0.44737974**, 'Anger': 0.009679649, **'Neutral': 0.4629071**}

-As we can see from the sample output above, in most of the conditions, our model is able to produce a correct output with a high confidence score.
-However, there exist some extreme cases(e.g most of the facial features are covered) our model fail to produce the most accurate prediction.
+**As we can see from the sample output above, in most of the conditions, our model is able to produce a correct output with a high confidence score.** However, there exist some extreme cases(e.g most of the facial features are covered) where our model fails to produce the most accurate prediction.

 ### (2) Feature map visualization